GSA/openacr/opat/uswds/CONTRIBUTING.md

 ### Submitting an issue

-To help us get a better understanding of the issue you're submitting, follow our ISSUE TEMPLATE and the guidelines it describes.
+To help us get a better understanding of the issue you’re submitting, follow our ISSUE TEMPLATE and the guidelines it describes.

 ### Submitting a pull request

 Here are a few guidelines to follow when submitting a pull request:

 1. Create a GitHub account or sign in to your existing account.
-1. Fork this repo into your GitHub account (or just clone it if you're an 18F team member).
+1. Fork this repo into your GitHub account (or just clone it if you’re an 18F team member).
 Read more about forking a repo here on GitHub:
 [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)
-1. Create a branch from `develop` that lightly defines what you're working on (for example, add-styles).
+1. Create a branch from `develop` that lightly defines what you’re working on (for example, add-styles).
 1. Ensure that your contribution works via `npm`, if applicable.
-1. Once you're ready to submit a pull request, fill out the PULL REQUEST template provided.
+1. Once you’re ready to submit a pull request, fill out the PULL REQUEST template provided.
 1. Submit your pull request against the `develop` branch.

 [Open an issue](https://github.com/uswds/uswds/issues/new) if you have questions or need help with setup.